holypython/Watermarkd/README.md

 import Watermarkd as wmd

 #Or work without GUI
-wmd.Spread.batch(img_folder=r"c://Users/ABC/Desktop/New_Photos")
+wmd.Spread.batch(folder_path=r"c://Users/ABC/Desktop/New_Photos")

 ```

-Note: GUI for Batch Function is in the works.
+* GUI for Batch Function is in the works.
+** Files will be saved to Desktop/watermarkd_/ folder by default.

 ## Functions

-There are currently two useful functions in Watermarkd module and they both belong to Spread class.
+There are currently two functions in Watermarkd module and they both belong to Spread class.
 They both aim to do a good job spreading out watermark texts nicely on image file(s).

 ### Spread.single()